DylanCope/dylancope.github.io/index.md

 This means that the meaning of messages _emerges_ through the training process.
 Or in slightly over-anthropomorophic terms: the agents find for themselves a communication system that serves their goals.
 We call the area of studying investigating this processes _Emergent Communication_, and since the rise of deep learning for MARL it has had a renewed interest.

+### My Research: Cooperative Language Acquisition

+So with emergent communication we can create a population of agents that solve some task by developing their own communication "language".
+Studying the strategies and protolanguages that are developed is interesting in its own right, but an key issue here is that these languages are essentially private.
+It is very difficult to decode what the messages mean to the agents, and the agents cannot adapt their communication strategies to new interlocutors.

+Thus, my work aims to bridge the gap between language modelling - i.e. learning simply from observations of human language - and emergent communication.
+This is where I have posed the challenge of _Cooperative Language Acquisition Problems_, or CLAPs.
+In this setting, we are given a dataset of messages sent by a community of agents, actions that the agents took, and we know the problem that they are trying to solve.
+Our task then is to build an agent that can _joining in_ with this community to help achieve a shared goal.

 ## Other Interests

 **Evolutionary Computation.** Evolution is the only process that we know of that can produce the wonderous complexities of the natural world.